taicheeze/coag_model/README.md

 ## Running the Current Model

-In order to run the model, run the following commands in the terminal, this should be the last steps **after** all modifications have been made:
+In order to run the model, run the following commands in the terminal, these should be the last steps **after** all modifications have been made:

 1. $ make coagulationo3
 2. $ make runcoagulation